harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/sto-images.md

 - Harness updates STO images every two weeks.
 - If you store your Harness images in a private registry, Harness strongly recommends that you update your images each month to ensure that you're using the latest supported scanner images in your pipelines.
-- Harness does not support STO images that are more than three months old.
+- Harness does not support STO images that are more than 90 days old.
 - Harness images are available on Docker Hub and Google Container Registry.
 However, Harness is [deprecating the `app.harness` Docker registry](/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci/#deprecation-notice-appharness-docker-registry) and recommends that you download images from the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness) instead.
 :::